k8ssandra/k8ssandra-operator/README.md

 * replicatedsecrets.k8ssandra.io
 * stargates.k8ssandra.io

 ### Create a ClientConfig
-Now we need to create a `ClientConfig` for the k8ssandra-1.
+Now we need to create a `ClientConfig` for the k8ssandra-1 cluster.
 We will use the `create-clientconfig.sh` script which can be found [here](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/create-clientconfig.sh).

 Here is a summary of what the script does: